jmforsythe/Git-Heat-Map/README.md

 ### Faster database generation
 Currently done using git log which can take a very long time for large repos.
 Will look into any other ways of getting needed information on files.

-### Asynchronous javascript
-Currently no async functions are used.
-I believe the performance of the webpage could be imporved if things such as file loading and svg drawing was done asynchronously.

 ### Remembering filters
 Filters must be re-entered every time the page is loaded.
 Ideally filters would be remembered either through cookies or by storing the filters as a url query, which would allow users to bookmark queries.

-### Selectable colours per author
+### Multiple filters per query
-Currently red is hardcoded for all results.
-In order to show multiple authors we want to highlight in different colours, will need to decide how to colour files edited by both authors.
+Currently the user can submit only a single query for the highlighting.
+Ideally they could have a separate filter dictating which boxes to draw in the first place, and possibly multiple filters that could result in multiple colour highlighting on the same image.